Police provide update on investigation after human remains found in Sutton

+Roads remain closed as police investigate discovery of human remains near Sutton

-Specialist officers are continuing their investigation at a field in Sutton after human remains were discovered.
+Specialist officers are continuing their investigation at a field between Sutton and Ravenshead after human remains were discovered.

-Police have been at the site in Coxmoor Road since Wednesday, April 26 and will continue to be there for the next few days.
+Police have been at the site in Coxmoor Road since Wednesday, April 26, and have said officers will continue to be there for the next few days.

-There is still a cordon in place and a no fly-zone over the scene which includes drones while officers carry out their inquiries.
+There is still a cordon in place with nearby roads closed – causing disruption to motorists – and a no fly-zone over the scene which includes drones while officers carry out their inquiries.

 Officers are being supported by scientists including an anthropologist.